 Library – Writing Assistance

-On this page, you will have access to writing tutorials, tips on how to avoid plagiarism, information on copyright, research tutorials as well as tutorials on how to use the tools in the library website.
+On this page, you will have access to writing tutorials, tips on how to avoid plagiarism, information on copyright, research tutorials as well as a link to get help from the ACC Writing Center.

 Writing a Research Paper

 Purdue University's OWL Writing Center has this site for writing.